flsilves/CarND-Traffic-Sign-Classifier-Project/README.md

 - Number of classes = 43

 The dataset includes additional information about the original sizes of the images before being resized to 32x32, as well as the coordinates in the original images that delimit the sign.
-This extra information is not used at all in this project.
+This extra information is not used in this project.

 ##### Exploratory visualization:

 Random images samples from each one of the classes/labels, the sign is usually located in the center of the image with no cropping.
-The images have different levels of exposure, as visually, some of them, are almost completely dark.
+The images have different levels of exposure, some of them are almost completely dark.

 ![alt text][img1]